Restream/reindexer/fulltext.md

 You can not put [,)\0] symbols in functions params.
 If the value contains special characters, it must be enclosed in single quotes.

+### Highlight
-highlight - only highlights text area that was found it has two arguments -
+This functions just highlights text area that was found.
+It has two arguments -
 - `first` string that will be inserted before found text area
 - `second` string that will be inserted after found text area